GluuFederation/docs-casa-prod/docs/source/plugins/cert-authn.md

 # Integrating browser certificate authentication with Casa

 ## Overview
 The browser certificate plugin allows users to enroll X.509 digital certificates and use them as a form of second factor authentication.

+!!!
+Warning
+    In containers-based environments there are difficulties making `nginx` work with SSL client certificates.
+Open a support ticket if necessary.

 ## Script configurations